ZMI PowerPack 20K Pro - A worthy successor to the ZMI PowerPack 20000 (QB820)

 I tested the hub function with a USB 2.0 flash drive and a USB 3.0 flash drive.
 The hub function itself only supports USB 2.0.
-The flash drives came up promptly once connected to the power bank and the side button pressed twice.
+The flash drives came up promptly once connected to the power bank and the side button was pressed twice.
 I then tested read/write speeds against an Apple USB-C to USB Adapter.

 When done with the USB hub function you’ll need to press the side button once to turn it off.
-Otherwise the power will remain on in that mode for up to two hours.
+Otherwise, the power will remain on in that mode for up to two hours.
 Not a significant power drain.
 But a drain nonetheless.

 USB-C Cable with 5A/100W Support